Recipes

 Second is at least one custom plot!

-which creates an actual visualization using other existing plotting functions.
+method for the new plot type which creates an actual visualization using other existing plotting functions.

 We use an example to show how this works: